terraform-ibm-modules/tim-mcp/README.md

 This MCP server provides tools for AI models to navigate the [Terraform IBM Modules (TIM)](https://github.com/terraform-ibm-modules) ecosystem.
 TIM modules are bundled with extensive documentation, working examples, and architectural patterns, but these resources are distributed across many GitHub repositories.

 This server exposes a set of tools that allow an AI assistant to:
-- **Discover Providers** - Search and explore Terraform providers by name or keyword
+- **Discover Providers** - Search allowlisted Terraform providers (IBM Cloud, HashiCorp utilities, REST API)
 - **Provider Details** - Get comprehensive provider information including versions, tier status, and usage examples
 - **Discover Modules** - Find relevant modules from the [Terraform Registry](https://registry.terraform.io/namespaces/terraform-ibm-modules)
 - **Inspect Modules** - View module details including inputs, outputs, and dependencies
 - **Explore Repositories** - List the contents of a module's repository, such as examples and submodules
 - **Retrieve Content** - Fetch specific file contents, like example code or documentation

+### Provider Allowlist

+For security and best practices, provider search and details tools are restricted to these allowlisted providers:
+- **IBM-Cloud/ibm** - Primary provider for IBM Cloud resources
+- **HashiCorp utility providers** - Essential utilities for common Terraform patterns:
+  - `hashicorp/time`, `hashicorp/null`, `hashicorp/local`
+  - `hashicorp/kubernetes`, `hashicorp/random`
+  - `hashicorp/helm`, `hashicorp/external`
+- **Mastercard/restapi** - REST API provider for filling IBM Cloud provider gaps (use sparingly)

 The goal is to provide a structured and efficient way for an AI to gather the necessary context to generate accurate and high-quality Infrastructure as Code solutions for IBM Cloud.

 ### Key Features

-- **Provider Search**: Search for Terraform providers by name or keyword with download-based ranking
+- **Provider Search**: Search allowlisted Terraform providers by name or keyword with download-based ranking
-- **Provider Details**: Get comprehensive provider information including versions, tier status, and ready-to-use configuration examples
+- **Provider Details**: Get comprehensive provider information for allowlisted providers including versions, tier status, and ready-to-use configuration examples
 - **Module Search**: Find modules in the Terraform Registry with quality-based ranking
 - **Module Details**: Get structured information about a module's interface, inputs, outputs, and dependencies
 - **Repository Exploration**: List the contents of a module's repository, including examples and submodules